Do you have a Strategy and Process for Inclusive,

 The same “3Re” approach is also being used to revitalize our natural environment, such as repurposing abandoned farms or golf courses as public parks; renewing their biodiversity & structure; and reconnecting isolated, dying ecosystems (such as via dam removal) to allow migratory activities and nutrient flows.

 If forced to use just 3 words, I posit that “Repurpose.
 Renew.
-Reconnect.” might work as a “universal” revitalization strategy (or resilience strategy, since both are emergent qualities deriving from similar factors).
+Reconnect.” could serve as a “universal” core for revitalization strategies (or resilience strategies, since both are emergent qualities deriving from similar factors).
 Why?
 Because worldwide, our cities are plagued by obsolete, damaged / depleted, and fragmented assets.

 Repurposing is usually the first step: finding an appropriate new use for an old asset or property attracts funding and public support.
 That funding and support then enables renewal (restoration, redevelopment, etc.).
 Finally, reconnecting that asset provides access, which unleashes social and economic vibrance.
 Repurposing and renewing are mostly done at the local level, but the most important reconnecting can often only be done at the county, regional, or even national levels.